Cole outduels Bieber in ace matchup, Yankees edge Indians - WTMJ

 The Yankees won their third straight in the four-game series after stumbling into Progressive Field with the AL’s worst record.

-Two of baseball’s best, Cole and Bieber traded pitch for pitch, strike for strike and strikeout for strikeout over seven innings.
+Two of the game’s premiere right-handers, Cole and Bieber traded pitch for pitch, strike for strike and strikeout for strikeout over seven innings.

+Boone didn’t detect any extra fire in Cole even though he was facing Bieber.

 With the two All-Stars on top of their games, one run might have been enough and the Indians pushed one across in the fourth on Eddie Rosario’s soft RBI single.